sunitsivaraj/Cogent/README.md

 The IDE can be downloaded from [IntelliJ download](https://www.jetbrains.com/idea/download/)

 ## Downloading Cogent ##
-Cogent can be downloaded to your local machine using the Clone or download option in github. <br/>
+Cogent can be downloaded to a local machine using the Clone or the download option in github. <br/>

 or using the following command in command line interface <br/>